Circular Dorking Projects

 South Street Gardens Memorial Project

 This community gardening project will renovate the area around South Street War Memorial in honour of the 80thAnniversary of the end of World War II.
-It will begin in March and run until the end of October 2025.
-It’s funded by a small grant from Mole Valley as part of their UKSPF allocation from central government.
-This pays for the plants and essential equipment.
+It began in March and will run until the end of October 2025.
+The project is funded by a small grant from Mole Valley as part of their UKSPF allocation from central government which is paying for the plants and essential equipment.

-Volunteering opportunities will begin in April and offer a selection of sessions and activities.
+Volunteering opportunities offer a selection of sessions and activities.
 We aim to have fun and a sense of achievement as the transformation happens.
 If you are interested in volunteering please email us on the link below.

-You can join a single or several sessions if you wish, but places are limited because this is a short project with seasonal deadlines.
-Each session will have the Project Leader, and a Working Party of up to 6 people, with a clear goal to progress.
+You can join a single session or several if you wish, but places are limited because this is a short project with seasonal deadlines.
+Each session will have the Project Leader and a Working Party of up to 6 people, with a clear goal to progress.

 What tasks are involved?